operations-project/github-action-ddev-runner/README.md

 Usage
 -----

-Create your Github Workflow configuration in `.github/workflows/ci.yml` or similar.
+Copy the example workflows located at [](./examples/.github/workflows) to your projects `.github/workflows` folder.

+The workflows allow all tasks that need to run against your site to be logged in GitHub actions.

+- [deploy.yml](./examples/.github/workflows/deploy.yml) - Deploys fixed sites like live/test/dev when specific branches are pushed.
+- [pull-request.yml](./examples/.github/workflows/pull-request.yml) - Deploys pull request environments.
+- [pull-request-closed.yml](./examples/.github/workflows/pull-request-closed.yml) - Removes pull request environments.
+- [cron.yml](./examples/.github/workflows/cron.yml) - Runs Drupal crontab as a scheduled workflow.

-Pull Requests and Live Environments should be handled separately
+Pull Requests and Live Environments must be handled in separate files, so that live sites only deploy on specific branches.

 ```yaml
 # ./.github/workflows/pull-requests.yml
 name: Pull Requests